arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 # Disadvantages of Pull Requests

 Pull requests with blocking reviews (sometimes mandatory) are widespread in our industry.
 A lot of developers believe pushing straight to the mainline should be prohibited.
-Sometimes it's unavoidable (in a low-trust environment), but often people work with PRs just because everyone else does.
+Sometimes it's unavoidable (in a low-trust environment), but **often people work with PRs just because everyone else does**.
 And nobody ever got fired for it.

-But what are the costs of working in such style?
+But what are the **costs of working in such style**?
 And what are the alternatives?

-I wrote this post to gather the disadvantages of typicall PR flow, so that you can make a better informed decision — by knowing all the potential costs involved.
+I wrote this post to gather the disadvantages of a typical PR flow, so that you can make a better informed decision — by knowing all the potential costs involved.
 You can judge yourself how each particular aspect applies to your specific work setting.

 If you have anything to add, [contact me on twitter](https://twitter.com/tomasz_wro) or [submit a pull request to this blogpost](https://github.com/arkency/posts/edit/master/posts/2021-04-09-disadvantages-of-pull-requests.md) (how ironic 🙃).

 ## More long living branches => more merge conflicts

-PRs promote developing code in branches, which increases the time and the amount of code staying in divergent state, which increases chances of merge conflicts.
+PRs promote developing code in branches, which increases **the time and the amount of code staying in divergent state**, which increases chances of merge conflicts.
 And merge conflicts can be terrible, especially if the branch waited for a long time.

 Now branches are unavoidable, even if you only commit to master and never type `git branch`.
 You're still creating a _logical branch_ at the very moment you change a file in your local working directory.
 But it's up to us: